What is a Photography Contract?

 A Photography Contract is your MOST important legal document.
 If you only have one contract in your photography business, this is it!

 A Photography Contract sets out the legal agreement between a photographer and their clients.

-It covers all of the important terms of your assignment, including services, payment terms, cancellation policy and intellectual property rights.
+It covers all of your assignment’s important terms, including services, payment terms, cancellation policy, and intellectual property rights.
 It also includes important legal clauses for liability, dispute resolution and termination.

-Your Photography Contract should be tailored to each specific client.
-A well written agreement will not only provide you with legal protection, it will also help manage your client’s expectations.
+You should tailor your Photography Contract to each specific client.
+A well-written agreement will not only provide you with legal protection, but it will also help manage your client’s expectations.

 Who can use this template?